blockchaindev90/BSCTokenSniper/README.md

      Note:
      You may find an error when installing web3 in android.
 You should install dependency needed by web3 manually using pip.
      The web3 version that work for this bot is web3 5.x.x if your web3 is 3.x.x the bot will not work.
 ## Run python script

-Assuming you are in BSCTokenSniper Directory. run `python3 BSCTokenSniper.pyc`
-To use other version you need to go to the directory needed and run the python script.

-## Run python script
 Assuming you are in BSCTokenSniper Directory. run `python BSCTokenSniper.pyc`